Saturday, November 29, 2025

 Under the stars of the dismal sky

-Here I am, lone voyager in a wandering ship,
+Here am I, lone voyager in a wandering ship,

 Buffetting in the tempestuous sea.